 Is your pillow the proper height?

 Choosing the right pillow will depend a lot on your preferred sleeping position.
-As we discussed above, stomach sleeping is not recommended due to the neck issues it can cause.
+As mentioned above, stomach sleeping is not ideal for it can bring neck issues.
 Back sleepers typically need a thinner pillow with a “bump” at the bottom to lend some support to the natural curve of the neck.
 The pillow should not be so tall that it forces the neck to flex forward.
 Side sleepers should keep their head, neck, and spine aligned with a pillow that gives the head the necessary amount of support.

 Do you stare down at your mobile device?